Jasonic121/Jasonic121.github.io/src/data/blog/cmu-graduation-reflections.md

 ---
 title: "My Journey at Carnegie Mellon University"
-date: "2024-05-25"
+date: "2024-05-31"
 coverImages:
   - "/images/blog/cmu-graduation/graduation-cover.jpg"
   - "/images/blog/cmu-graduation/graduation-cover-2.jpg"
   - "/images/blog/cmu-graduation/walksky.jpg"
+  - "/images/blog/cmu-graduation/stickers.jpg"
+  - "/images/blog/cmu-graduation/flowers.jpg"
-excerpt: "A heartfelt reflection on my journey at Carnegie Mellon—the growth, challenges, and memories I'll carry into my career at Apple."
+excerpt: "A heartfelt reflection on my journey at Carnegie Mellon—the growth, challenges, and memories I'll carry forever."
 ---

 <div className="intro-section">
-  As a student at Carnegie Mellon University from January 2024 to May 2025, pursuing my M.S. in Electrical and Computer Engineering, my journey has been nothing short of memorable.
-This blog is to act as a memory lane for me to look back on my time at CMU and the growth that happened both inside and outside the classroom.
+  From January 2024 to May 2025, I pursued my M.S. in Electrical and Computer Engineering at Carnegie Mellon University—a challenging and unforgettable chapter.
+This photoblog is my memory lane, capturing the moments of growth that unfolded both in and beyond the classroom.
 </div>

 # The Beginning